Data Processing Agreement — UK GDPR (DPA 2018)

 The international transfers section addresses restrictions on transferring personal data outside the United Kingdom.
 Unless the destination country benefits from a UK adequacy decision, appropriate safeguards must be in place, such as the UK IDTA or the UK Addendum to the EU Standard Contractual Clauses.

-Finally, the governing law clause should specify the laws of England and Wales as the governing law and designate the courts of England and Wales as having exclusive jurisdiction, ensuring that any disputes are resolved in a forum familiar with UK data protection law.
+Finally, the governing law clause should specify the laws of England and Wales as the governing law and designate the courts of England and Wales as having exclusive jurisdiction, confirming that any disputes are resolved in a forum familiar with UK data protection law.

 Frequently Asked Questions